Eurovision Song Contest 1958: Broadcasts

-Each participating broadcaster was required to relay the contest via its networks.
-Non-participating EBU member broadcasters were also able to relay the contest as "passive participants".
+Broadcasters competing in the event were required to relay the contest via its networks; non-participating EBU member broadcasters were also able to relay the contest.
 Broadcasters were able to send commentators to provide coverage of the contest in their own native language and to relay information about the artists and songs to their television viewers.
 Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

+No official accounts of the viewing figures are known to exist.
+In his introductory remarks, the Dutch commentator stated that a total number of "about 25 million viewers" across Europe could be estimated.